rothgov/components/typography.md

 # Typography

+Our typography follows the same spacing scales as our grid.
+We use the browser default font size of 16px to size and space type.

 ## Type Scale

 To create an easily readable interface, you don't need lots of font-sizes.
 A simple ratio-based scale with 7-8 options should be enough.